 3.2 Offers of employment may be subject to satisfactory pre-employment checks, including medical examinations, police vetting and/or credit checks.

 3.3 Employment will be confirmed on the results of those checks being satisfactory to OP, and the OP employee will be notified by People, Culture and Wellbeing.

 3.4 Costs associated with any pre-employment checks will be met by Otago Polytechnic | Te Pūkenga.

 New staff may have a financial contribution made to assist with the process of relocation.

 4.1 Any relocation contribution is to be agreed upon in accordance with Te Pūkenga Kaupapa-here / National Delegations Policy and Standing Delegations Register by People, Culture and Wellbeing before an offer of employment is made and will be made to the successful candidate at the time of the offer of employment and included within the offer of employment.

 4.2 Assistance with relocation is discretionary and would generally be for a new permanent staff member to an agreed amount, which would usually be by direct payment to the provider(s), although reimbursement on the production of receipts may occur where this is not practicable.

-4.4 Two (2) quotes for the removal of effects will be arranged by People and Culture.
+4.4 Two (2) quotes for the removal of effects will be arranged by People, Culture and Wellbeing.